ucloud/uai-sdk/examples/tensorflow/train/object-detection/README.md

 2. An .xml file containing the ground truth of where the object/objects should be detected, with information of: image name;
     image size(height, width);
-    object coordinate(xmin, xmax, ymin, ymax);
+    object coordinate(xmin, xmax, ymin, ymax).
-    object pose;
-    object detection difficulty.
 Refer to the provided pet dataset example for how an xml file looks like.

-A copy of index-category dictionary is needed with the name label_map.pbtxt indicating the matching status of object-category and index used in training:
+A copy of index-category dictionary is needed with the name label_map.pbtxt.
+It indicates the object-categories and index used in training:

     item {
         id: 1